 The tent comes with an outdoor area, table and two chairs and a shade curtain.
 But it doesn’t include bed covers and sleeping bags.

-There are optional extras like barbeques, kitchen set and esky.
+There are optional extras like barbecues, a kitchen set and esky.

 As the roads to the Bunya Mountains are steep and winding, caravans and trailers are not recommended.